flassh/docs/content/ios/index.md

 - It hides the event edit button as well as the trash can icon so guests cannot edit event details or delete photos.
 - It disables [the menu available from a long-press gesture](#single-photo-actions) available on individual photos
 - It ensures the iPad/iPhone does not go to sleep (screen will stay bright and it won't lock).
 Combine this with Guided Access mode provided by iOS and you can completely prevent people from exiting the kiosk.
+- It disables printing by default.
+Take a look at [configuring printing in kiosk mode](#configure-printing-in-kiosk-mode) to enable it.

 Do a single-finger long-press on the top navigation bar again to exit kiosk mode, where you'll be prompted to enter your password.